JackDanna/FogentRoleplayTemplate/README.md

 # Variant Rule

 These are optional rules that aren't required and are up to the Narrator if they will be used.

+### Rounding Range to work on battle map

+*When using a Range on a battlemap, if any of the components of the Range have a decimal remainder, round down to the nearest multiple of 5 ft.

 ### 5 Summed injury dice causes Incapacitated